medusajs/medusa/docs/content/usage/configurations.md

 :::note

 Before getting started with configuring PostgreSQL, you should have created a PostgreSQL `database`.
 You can check how to create a database in [PostgreSQL's documentation](https://www.postgresql.org/docs/current/sql-createdatabase.html).
+You can also spin up a quick, barebone PostgreSQL with Docker following the instruction [here](../tutorial/0-set-up-your-development-environment.mdx/#set-up-postgresql-with-docker)

 :::